sebadorn/js13k-2023-13th-century/README.md

 ## Description

-Spurned on by The Songs of the Nibelungs, many set off searching for the legendary treasure said to still lay hidden in the Rhine river.
+Spurred on by The Songs of the Nibelungs, many set off searching for the legendary treasure said to still lay hidden in the Rhine river.

 ## Controls keyboard